Home

 Distinguished

-The ratings are divided into Intermediate, Levels 1, 2, and 3.
+The ratings are divided into Intermediate Language Level 1, 2, and 3.
 Review both the Goals and Self-Tests below to help figure out your level.
 In each category below, use the Goals section to set your broad goals and the Self-Test section to identify specific near-term objectives.
 Then, regularly rate yourself against the items in the Self-Test for that section.
 Be sure to keep the “cluster” idea in mind as you do your self-tests.

 Intermediate Language Level 1